bluekamandy/Creative-Coding-Course-with-SwiftProcessing/6_Using_Objects_to_Create_a_Game/3_PROJECT.md

 ### Step 4: Customize the look and feel of your game.

 Brainstorm possible concepts that will make your game unique.
 First decide on a  look that you will use to set your digital tennis game apart.
-For full credit, **your game must have a unique look**.
+For full credit, **your game must have a unique look that is more than just superficial color changes**.

-Then, think about ways to also make the game play slightly unique. **Possible ways to customize your game** include:
+Then, think about ways to also make the game play unique. **Possible ways to customize your game** include:

 - Modified rules.
 - Modified game dimensions.